mohamadhammoud/mohamadhammoud/README.md

 ## About Me 🙋‍♂️

 I am passionate about exploring new technologies and building innovative solutions that can solve real-world problems.
 My expertise lies in building decentralized applications, smart contracts, and web3 integrations.
 I have worked with various blockchain technologies, including Ethereum, Binance Smart Chain, and Polygon.

+I do have deep nnowledge in Ethereum standards including ERC-4337 and contributed to some open source projects such as Biconomy, ensuring advanced solutions in Account Abstraction.

 ## Professional Profiles 🔗